UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 the following is my personal opinion:
 * try to be conservative with the number of comments you write
 * focus on "why" and not on what
+* use them to fill the "negative space"

+#### code negative space

+related to the idea of self-documenting code.

+even the most readable code can't explain why some code IS NOT THERE.

+one needs comments to explain:

+* why certain "expected" procedures have been removed by a piece of code
+* what approaches has been tested but failed, and why

 #### comments with markup